raf-pllz/Binary-Converter-App/README.md

 Easily convert binary numbers (Base 2) to decimal numbers (Base 10) instantly and interactively.

 <img width="520" height="638" alt="Binary Converter App - Canvas (Dark Theme)" src="https://github.com/user-attachments/assets/4d997747-de6f-4953-a470-a4c2899ba3a3" />
+Image is from the upcoming app version 2.0.
+App is displayed with the Dark Theme.

 </div>